o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 * As you add and review AWS resources, you update managed policies to grant or revoke the appropriate permissions.

 ### Create an IAM User Groups
-To make managing permissions easier, its recommended that you create [user groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html).
+To make managing permissions easier, it's recommended that you create [user groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html).
 User groups let you specify permissions for multiple users at time, which can make it easier to manage the permissions for those users.

 You can create user groups via the console, the cli or through the CloudFormation/CDK.
 We recommend you create at least two user groups to work with AWS in O3DE:
 * Admins - Administrator users required to own and manage AWS resources.
 Typically, performing updates and management of key resources.